Private Equity in Central and Eastern Europe: How to Survive the Jungle

 - Compensation: These are high-paying jobs, and some people who join early on can achieve financial freedom in their 30’s.
 Remember that the cost of living in most CEE countries is far lower than in Western Europe or the U.S.

-Note, however, that the compensation for junior employees (Analysts and Associates) is far lower than in developed markets; it might range from €40K to €60K at the large funds, with a lower and more random range at boutiques.
+Note, however, that private equity salaries and bonuses for junior employees (Analysts and Associates) is far lower than in developed markets; it might range from €40K to €60K at the large funds, with a lower and more random range at boutiques.

 Senior professionals have a much higher earning potential because of carry, which explains my comment above about financial freedom.